increscent/heat-transfer/README.md

 * Cold tap water temperature:
   - Default: 10 ◦C
 * Solar irradiance over time:
   - The user provides a list of tuples (time, irradiance) and the irradiance value is used starting at that time until the time of the next tuple is reached.
 An irradiance value at time 0 is required.
+Must be sorted by time.
   - Default: [(0, 1.361 kW/m²)]
 * Area of each STC panel:
   - Default: 3 m²